Literature Review Seminar

 Data analysis: Data extraction

-Research objective: "to assess the effects of Fitbit-based interventions, compared with nonwearable control groups, on healthy lifestyle outcomes."
+Research objective: "to assess the effects of Fitbit-based interventions, compared with non-wearable control groups, on healthy lifestyle outcomes."
 (Ringeval et al. 2020)

-• Two randomized controlled trials: Thorndike et al. 2014, van Blarigan et al. 2019
+image Task: Extract the data from two randomized controlled trials: Thorndike et al. 2014, van Blarigan et al. 2019 based on the following coding sheet:

 center